AdamBoley/Project-Beergate/README.md

 Cloudinary is also storing, and presumably serving, the CSS file.
 This is proved by disabling STATICFILES_STORAGE - without it, the CSS file fails to load on the deployed version

+Verdict - Ultimately, a Rich Text Editor proved too difficult to get working in production.
+I note that [RateBeer](https://www.ratebeer.com/) does not use an RTE.
+Reviews posted by users are short and simple, without fancy formatting.

 # Development Choices

 19/8/22: